JuliAne/easteasteast/README.md

 - Login to your Drupal-backend
 - Select group "Custom Modules" and enable "AAE Data"
 - call URLs .../akteure or .../events (not working? then reinstall module and try again)

+### Featured modules

+*XMLSITEMAP*: AAE Data module creates paths which can easily be used to create a XML sitemap.
+To do so, download "XML Sitemap"-module and activate it together with "XML Sitemap menu".
+After configuring, navigate to Drupal > Structure > Menues > "Navigation" > Edit and set "Inclusion" to "Included".
+On "Link lists"-Tab, deactivate unused or non-pulic paths (e.g. "events/new").
+Mind the fact that this module uses  Cronjobs - it can take days to receive an updated sitemap.

 #### Issues